mjg123/mjg123.github.io/_posts/2018-02-08-How-to-support-new-starters.md

 ### HR/Admin team

+Goals: Excellent logistics

   - **Before they start**
     + Requests hardware (laptops etc) with enough lead-time
 	+ Request accounts on HR systems etc
     + Building pass

 ### Team buddy

+Goals: Welcome the starter into the team.
+Work together.

 This is someone on the dev team they are initially joining